XAI4SAR/SAR-HUB/README.md

 OpenSARUrban: https://pan.baidu.com/s/1D2TzmUWePYHWtNhuHL7KdQ

-After that, please normalize the datasets to 0-1 and store it in *npy* format.
+After that, please normalize the datasets to 0-1 and store them in *npy* format.
 The file directory tree is as below:

 ```
 ├── datasets